Akhi1/ak-portfolio/README.md

 • Will optimise code to reduce the restructuring issues for easy code reuse

-• Will provide a proper documentation refering all the online resources used
+• Will provide a proper documentation refering all the resources used im building this project

 ## Contributing